-Students are recommended to wear shoes with laces that provide support!
-Some shoes such as: crocs, shoes/boots without laces, shoes with very short laces (ex.
-Hey dudes), and shoes with velcro straps are NOT recommended due to lack of support for the ankle/foot.
-If a student wears these types of shoes that are NOT Recommended, the parents/guardian are accepting all risk, and understand the teachers are not responsible for any injury resulting from non recommended shoes .
-We do not allow students to change shoes in the gym & student’s will lose their participation point when they are not able to participate.
+Gym Shoes information: Students are recommended to wear shoes with laces that provide support!
+Some shoes such as crocs, shoes/boots without laces, shoes with very short laces (ex.
+Hey dudes), and shoes with velcro straps to name a few, are NOT recommended due to lack of support for the ankle/foot.
+If a student wears shoes that do not properly provide support, the parents/guardian are accepting all risks, and understand the teachers are not responsible for any injury resulting from non-recommended shoes.

-- (PBIS)-Student Choice Day- Friday’s (Based on Behavior, Participation)
+Student Choice Day- (PBIS)-Usually Fridays (Based on Behavior, Participation)

-- Students will participate in the Presidential Physical Fitness Testing each quarter.
-Skills for this include the pacer, push ups, sit ups.
+Students will participate in the Presidential Physical Fitness Testing each quarter. (pacer, push-ups, sit-ups)

 (Silver) 35% Health Quizzes/Test

-(Bronze) 25% Homework, Writing prompts, Exit tickets, Review activities, other graded assignments
+(Bronze) 25% Homework, Writing prompts (Discussions), Exit tickets, Review activities, and other graded assignments